acurwen/Workload-1-Repo/README.md

 ![image](https://github.com/user-attachments/assets/679f27ec-1ba0-4670-bfaf-2880c0c202b0)

 Looked this error up and found that it means my proxy nginx could not get a proper response from the upstream server.
-Then from my classmates I learned that we should take a look at our logs found in the 'Log' tab on the Elastic Beanstalk environment page.
+Then from my classmates I learned that we should take a look at our logs.
+At first, I thought to look in my Beanstalk instance for the logs, but I couldn't locate them.
+Then I learned I could find them in the 'Log' tab on the Elastic Beanstalk environment page.

 At first, I had trouble accessing my logs because nothing showed up in that 'Log' tab.
 Then I realized I had to navigate to the drop-down menu and press ‘last 100 lines’ and then the logs were available for download.
 I downloaded the logs and scanned the lines to try and understand what went wrong: